 UPDATE (May 14, 2020): I just heard from Jim Maynard that the lower calendar pages have been made available as downloadable PDFs for both Eastern and Pacific Times for the remainder of 2020.

 I’ve been using Jim Maynard's Celestial Influences calendars for years and he’s retiring after 46 years of making this amazing calendar.
 Quicksilver Productions (what he publishes under) says that they are trying to find a publisher to take over the calendar for 2021!
 I really hope they can find someone who can do as good a job as they have.

-Yeah, it's not pretty, and it's missing the month-at-a-glance, but it's very practical and has all the times listed in PST, which is what I wanted.
 For reference, it’s about the same size as the We’Moon and Celestial Influences planners (5.5" x 8").

 I'm excited to be presenting again at the NW Tarot Symposium 2020.
 This time on the Lenormand's Grand Tableau, the queen of the Lenormand layouts.
 The class, Keep it Simple Sibyl, K.I.S.S.
 Tips & Tricks to Flow through the Grand Tableau, is Sunday March 9th at 9:00am.
 I will also have a vending table at the Vendor's Bazaar where I'll be selling my decks all weekend.
 Looking forward to year 6!!